$F$-purity and the $F$-pure threshold as invariants of linkage: The property

 where the order $<$ on the indeterminates $x_k$ is the one given in the property $\mathbf{P}$ and the order on ``the remaining $Y_{i,j}$" is arbitrary.
+Given a monomial $u\in R[Y]$, we write $u_x\in R$ for the image of $u$ under the map of $R$-algebras from $R[Y]$ to $R$ sending each $Y_{i,j}$ to $1$.
+Consider the following term order $<_1$ on $R[Y]$: For monomials $u$ and $v$ in $R[Y]$, we define

-Consider the lexicographical order $<_1$ induced by this variable order in $R[Y]$.
+That is, the term order $<_1$ extends the given term order $<$ of $R$ in a lexicographical manner `along the diagonal'.

 Let $\beta_1, \ldots \beta_g$ denote the entries of the matrix $Y[\alpha_1 \cdots \alpha_r]^T$.
 Then,

 Since the pair $(R,I)$ has $\mathbf{P}$, we know that for the elements $\underline{\alpha}=\alpha_1, \ldots, \alpha_g$, each initial term $\ini_<(\alpha_i)$ is squarefree and each pair of initial terms $\ini_<(\alpha_i), \ini_<(\alpha_j)$ is mutually coprime for $i \neq j$.
 It immediately follows from the above display that the same assertions also hold true for the elements $\underline{\beta}=\beta_1, \ldots, \beta_g$ of $R[Y]$.